codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 * In order for this pagination system to trigger, keep in mind that as `loadNextDataFromApi` is called, new data needs to be **appended to the existing data source**.
 In other words, only clear items from the list when on the initial "page".
 Subsequent "pages" of data should be appended to the existing data.

 * If you see `Cannot call this method in a scroll callback.
-Scroll callbacks might be run during a measure & layout pass where you cannot change the RecyclerView data.`, you mean need to do the following inside your `onLoadMore()` method:
+Scroll callbacks might be run during a measure & layout pass where you cannot change the RecyclerView data.`, you need to do the following inside your `onLoadMore()` method as outlined in [this Stack Overflow](http://stackoverflow.com/questions/39445330/cannot-call-notifyiteminserted-method-in-a-scroll-callback-recyclerview-v724-2) article to delay the adapter update:

     ```java
     // Delay before notifying the adapter since the scroll listeners